-Chimney downdraft is a serious problem that can create smoke in your home, turn off carbon monoxide detectors and weaken breathing.
+Chimney downdraft is a serious problem that can create smoke in your home, turn off carbon monoxide detectors, and weaken your breathing.
 If you have a stove or fireplace in your home then it’s very natural that you can get Downdraft.
-So, as a homeowner you should know every part, why get downdraft, how to stop downdraft in a chimney, how your chimney works, and how to clean your chimney.
+So, as a homeowner, you should know every part, why get downdraft, how to stop downdraft in a chimney, how your chimney works, and how to clean your chimney.
 Otherwise, you’ll find your living room filled with smoke when the fireplace is lit. it’s a serious problem that can endanger the health of you and your family.

 The downdraft in the chimney is a very bad experience.
 It can make your warm moment unbearable in an instant by spreading smoke all over the house.
 There are several ways you can protect yourself from this downdraft.
 Moreover, it affects the environment.